A survey of diversity in children’s books is flawed

 A BBC News article reports that 10% of children’s books in 2019 had characters from ethnic minority backgrounds.

 This figure comes from flawed research by the Centre for Literacy in Primary Education (CLPE).
-It is also misleading, because many characters in children’s books have no ethnicity, as they are not human.
+Comparing the figure with the 33.5% of primary school children who are from an ethnic minority background, as the BBC article goes on to do, is also misleading, because many books in the survey feature characters who do not have any ethnicity as they are not human.

 What did the researchers do?